 You will have Years of Memories

-Recently my 24 year old son found a mug which we had made when he was a baby of his foot prints.
+Recently, my 24-year-old son found a mug that we had made when he was the baby of his footprints.
 He gave it to me as a Birthday Gift.
-It was one of the best birthday gift I ever recieved.https://parent-advisors.com/recommends/zazzels/
+It was one of the best birthday gifts I ever received.https://parent-advisors.com/recommends/zazzels/

 Tips for becoming Mindful During Stressful Times

 Think about what needs to be accomplished in the amount of time to get ready and get out in the morning, get ready for bed, or any situation in which everyone needs to be ready at a particular time.
 Ask yourself what is reasonable to expect of yourself and your children.
 Being a superhero mom or dad may not be the most beneficial for anyone.
 Perhaps your kids can eat cereal instead of a hot breakfast!
 Have fun with your children picking out their clothes!
 Is it a battle if your preschool child wants to wear a plaid shirt with striped pants?
 Mindfully thinking about relieving stress and picking battles may help everyone to get off to a start of the day with a feeling of calm.

 Is the goal to get to school or go to sleep after a time of crying, upset, and aggravation?
 How can you slow down the process to make it more enjoyable for yourself as well as your children?
 Mindful parenting involves the process, not the product.
 Children who have a less pressured morning may get to school a little late but will have a better day.

 Tasks that are reasonable for children and completed successfully do wonders for self-esteem.
 Children joyously want to show their parents!
 Parents feel less harried and gleefully watch their children.
 The attachment grows more secure.
 Everyone feels connected instead of feelings of self-doubt and disconnect when expected to complete tasks that may be developmentally inappropriate at an unreasonable speed.
 Leaving parents angry and kids feeling less secure in the attachment.